kyma-incubator/compass/docs/architecture/provisioning-custom-configuration.md

 ## Solution

-The proposed solution is to provide ability to provide the configuration for components, which then will be used as Installer overrides.
+The proposed solution is to provide ability to provide the configuration for modules, which then will be used as Installer overrides.

 Changes to the GraphQL schema:
 ```graphql